 Whether you are planning to visit Canada as a tourist, traveling on business, plan to study here or plan to work here, it is very important to get the correct information on the type of visa you will need before you plan your trip.
 Travelers from only a few countries do not require a visa to visit or transit through Canada, only if they stay for a short period of time.

 In order to simplify the visa application process for travelers and visitors to Canada, Canada’s immigration department has created the following visa categories depending on the intended length of stay, and the goal of your trip.
 Each category will require a different set of documents, and processing times will vary.

-Electronic Travel Authorization – eTA has been created to simplify travel and transit through Canada for nationals usually exempt from a visa to Canada.
+Electronic Travel Authorization – or “eTA” was established to simplify travel and transit through Canada for nationals usually exempt from a visa to Canada.
 It is linked automatically to the traveler’s passport.
-It is issued for a period of 10 years and allows entry Canada for an unlimited number of times.
+It is issued for a period of 10 years and allows entry to Canada for an unlimited number of times.
 Although the application process is very fast and straightforward – you should not buy your plane ticket unless you have a valid eTA.